-For the students in Southern New Hampshire University's first clinical mental health counseling residency for College of Online and Continuing Education, the weeklong campus visit was more than simply a taste of the traditional college experience.
+For the students in Southern New Hampshire University's first clinical mental health counseling residency for its online students, the weeklong campus visit was more than simply a taste of the traditional college experience.

 The residency - one of two built into the online counseling program - is actually a term-long course, one week of which students spent on the SNHU campus.
 Fatma Ouled Salem said the intensive work led to rapid learning.
 "The residency has been such a great experience," she said.
 "I've gained so much knowledge in such a short period of time.
 I'm so excited.
 I'm so much better at what I'm doing than I was, like, three days ago.
 It's mind-boggling to me to see how much progress everybody's making.
 I feel like I'm so empowered by the entire process."

 One of the highlights of the residency, according to several students, was the demonstrations by counseling faculty and deans.
 The opportunity to watch an in-person demonstration of counseling skills and then ask questions was highly valuable, said Christine Bell.
 "What I've gotten professionally out of this residency is the opportunity to be exposed to certain techniques and skills demonstrated in front of me by my instructors or by my peers and (to) be able to make mistakes," she said. "(There's) a lot of constructive criticism that will be useful in my career."

 The one-on-one and small-group interaction is invaluable for students, according to lead faculty Dr. Damion Cummins.
 "The residency gives (a) personalized experience for the student," he said.
 "They get to come in.
 They get to work with their cohort and get to really have this opportunity to work as a group together and see the demonstrations ... and practice themselves so they can learn the skills and the needed tools that will help them in the field of counseling."